JayeshSuryavanshi/Accumulator-RESTful-Webservice/README.md

 # iMDS-Java-Coding-Challenge

-Accumulator RESTful Webservice
+## Accumulator RESTful Webservice
-This is a Java RESTful webservice that implements an accumulator that keeps track of a total while preventing the total from exceeding a defined quota.
-The webservice supports three RESTful operations:
+This is a Java web application that implements a simple accumulator that accumulates a total while preventing the total from exceeding a defined quota.
+The application provides three RESTful operations:

 **POST /consume** - Accumulates the total while preventing it from exceeding the quota.